oat-sa/taohub-user-guide/User Guide 3.2/Tests/test-taker-tools.md

 # Test-taker Tools

 > The Test-taker Tools comprise a set of tools designed to aid the Test-taker in various ways when taking tests.
-The majority of them are accommodation tools which aim to improve accessibility.
+Many of them are accommodation tools which aim to improve accessibility.
 The Test-taker Tools for a [Test](../appendix/glossary.md#test) can be found in the [Properties panel](../appendix/glossary.md#properties-panel) on the right.

 To configure the Test-taker Tools for a specific test, follow the steps below.